 Bands of milk splattered “latte dads” are menacing European cities, armed with slings, strollers and spare babygrows.
 Is the UK ready for the invasion…?

-Latte dads push prams, carry babies in slings or hang out with toddlers.
+Latte dads push prams, use baby carriers and slings, and hang out with their toddlers.
 They meet up to chat about football, the weather, and the joys of truly equal parenting.
 They may be coming to a coffee shop near you – eventually.

 As we discussed recently on DaddiLife, this isn’t something you often see in the UK.
 Take up of shared parental leave (SPL) over here is, at present, pitifully low.
 But in Sweden, it’s actually frowned upon if dads DON’T take parental leave.